TechDufus/techdufus.github.io/_posts/module-part-2.md

 ```

 As you can see, we have our same **MyADUtils.psd1** and **MyADUtils.psm1** files together, as well as some folders, and even more 'metadata' in the form of a License and a changelog to track your changes.
-Since there are many other types of tools, objects, tests, and resources that we can package up with our module, I like having a Functions folder, where we will be keeping our functions, both Public ones that we will export, and Private ones which are our **helper** functions.
+Since there are many other types of tools, objects, tests, and resources that we can package up with our module, I like having a **Functions** folder, where we will be keeping our functions, both Public ones that we will export, and Private ones which are our **helper** functions.
+I also like having a **Tests** folder where I keep my Pester tests, but Pester is a topic for another blog post.

-This is a topic for another blog post, but I also include an ArgCompleter folder within my Functions folder.
+Again, This is a topic for another blog post, but I also include an **ArgCompleter** folder within my Functions folder.
 This is where I can define custom **Tab-Completion** for my functions and parameters.